kaviththiranga/ballerina-day-tooling-tutorial/README.md

 * Invoke the service from Try It and click on the Trace Log option next to Console.
 You can see the inbound and outbound Trace Logs for your service invocation.

 ![Trace Logs in Ballerina Composer](/images/trace-logs.png)

-## Package Management

-Through Ballerina Central (https://central.ballerina.io) you can share your packages with Ballerina Community and pull packages shared by others.

-### Setting Up for pushing

-* Login to Ballerina Central and create an organization.
-Now you can get the access token from https://central.ballerina.io/dashboard .
-* Get your access token and add this to Settings.toml (<USER_HOME/.ballerina)

-### Pushing a package

-* Now Let’s publish your package to Ballerina Central.
-Go to Your project and open Ballerina.toml and change the org-name config accordingly.
-* Now go to your project root and build your package with following Command `ballerina build <your_package_name>`
-* This will build your package and now you can publish your package to Ballerina Central with the following Command `ballerina push <your_package_name>`
-* Go to Ballerina Central and you can see the published package

-### Pulling Packages

-* If you need to use an already published package to Ballerina Central, you can pull a package.
-* In order to pull a package from central with the following commands ballerina pull `<org_name>/<package_name>:<version>` (Pull a specific version)
-* `ballerina pull <org_name>/<package_name>` (Pull the latest version)

-For more info on package management in Ballerina, please refer to [the guide](https://ballerina.io/learn/how-to-publish-packages/) available in ballerina.io.

-## API Doc Generation

-* You can use the doc generator tool to generate API Docs for your Projects.
-Ballerina Documentation is part of the Language Syntax itself and Documentation Block Support markdown syntax with some additional tags to refer parameters and attributes.

-* Now let’s generate API Docs for your package.
-Go to your example project root and enter following command `ballerina doc <package_name>`

-* If you need to generate API Docs for the whole project use the following command `ballerina doc`

-* Now go to the target directory in your project and you can find the generate API Docs under api-docs directory

-For more info on documenting Ballerina code, please refer to [the guide](https://ballerina.io/learn/how-to-document-ballerina-code/) available in ballerina.io.

 ## Swagger / Open API Support